Armenia

 The Republic of Armenia (Hayastani Hanrapetut'yun) is a landlocked country in the South Caucasus region between Europe and Asia.
 It is bordered on the east by Azerbaijan, on the south by Iran and the Nakhchivan Autonomous Republic (a landlocked exclave of Azerbaijan), on the west by Turkey, and on the north by Georgia.

-Its citizens, known as Armenians, take pride in the ancient heritage of their country.
-Armenia's borders have changed many times.
+Citizens of Armenia, known as Armenians, place strong pride in the nation’s ancient heritage.
+Over the centuries, Armenia’s borders have shifted repeatedly.
 The country was once much larger, stretching from the Black Sea to the Caspian.
 Since then it has been attacked and occupied by the Parthians, Romans, Mongols, Arabs, Egyptians, Persians, Turks, and Russians.

-Today, Armenia is independent, but it is still haunted by its twentieth-century history, particularly the 1915 Armenian Genocide in which 1.5 million Armenians died.
+Armenia is an independent nation, yet the legacy of twentieth-century events continues to shape national memory, most notably the 1915 Armenian Genocide, during which an estimated 1.5 million Armenians lost their lives.
 In addition, hundreds of thousands were forced to emigrate out of the Ottoman Empire, which at that time controlled Armenia.
 In 1920, Armenia became part of the Soviet Union.

 Note: unless otherwise indicated, statistical data in this article is sourced from the CIA World Factbook, as cited in the bibliography.